polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-3.png)

-In the top left there is a network switch.
-Ensure you have selected your parachain is registered on before purchasing a core.
+On the top left is a network switch.
+Ensure you have selected your parachain and that it is registered before purchasing a core.

 To purchase a core, go to the menu on the left and select the **Purchase A Core** item under **Primary Market**.
-Here, you should see the cores available for purchase, details regarding the sale period, and the current phase it is in.
-Alternatively, you may ue this link to visit it: [**Primary Market > Purchase A Core**](https://app.regionx.tech/purchase){target=\blank}:
+Here, you should see the cores available for purchase, details regarding the sale period, and its current phase.
+Alternatively, you may use this link to visit it: [**Primary Market > Purchase A Core**](https://app.regionx.tech/purchase){target=\blank}:

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-4.png)